 Your tax will be calculated in four steps:

-(The example above is for illustrative purposes only.
+The example above is for illustrative purposes only.
 Each circumstance is different for each individual, in addition a charge for PRSI and Universal Social Charge will be made in most circumstances.

 While the above example is straightforward, mistakes do happen and tax can become quite complicated.
 That’s where our experts can help you.
 They’re here to make sure you pay no more tax than you have to.
 In 2021, the average refund our customers received was €1,380*.
 The majority of these refunds resulted from people not claiming the maximum tax credits that they were entitled to or having the incorrect credits and rate bands allocated to their various sources of income.

 *Cornmarket PAYE Tax Return Client statistics, 2022 Cornmarket Group Financial Services Ltd. is a member of the Irish Life Group Ltd. which is part of the Great-West Lifeco Group of companies.
 Cornmarket’s Tax Return Service is not a regulated financial product.
 Telephone calls may be recorded for quality control and training.